joaomgcd/VoiceAssistantWebHook/README.md

 The  **getSpeech** method parses the data out of the results and returns a string with today's weather for the city in the parameter.

 # Handler with OAuth 2

+## Attach Database
+To manage authentication you need to be able to store persistent data.
+To do that install the [PostgreSQL Add-On](https://elements.heroku.com/addons/heroku-postgresql) and attach it to your app in Heroku.
+After installing the add-on you can use the special authentication handlers

+## Use Special Handler
 You can use the **AssistantHandlerWithAuthCode** class as a base for a handler that supports **OAuth 2**.
 Take a look at the **AssistantHandlerSpotifyUser** class as an example:

 ```python